Narigo/scalajs-fun/README.md

 The video shows how to refactor a single slider into a component.
 It does it by putting a new kind of "driver" into the sources object, which just returns the properties of the slider.

+## Video 17 - Using the component in the main() function

+A simple change is done in this video.
+The main function gets renamed to `LabeledSlider` and then a new `main` is written that uses this renamed function.
+In our case, the `logic` function is used for this as `main` is reserved for the ScalaJS export.